-Future of the European Fintech brings together European fintech companies and associations that are seeking fair regulation of their services under the Payment Services Directive 2 (PSD2).
+Future of European Fintech brings together European fintech companies and associations that are seeking fair regulation of their services under the Payment Services Directive 2 (PSD2).

 Europe has consistently demonstrated its ability to build and deliver world-class fintech innovation; the world’s first ATM was invented by Scotsman John Shepherd Barron and installed at a Barclays branch in London in 1967.
 Europe today continues to breed the world’s most innovative Fintech companies.
 We are those companies.